TechSavantis/polisparalela/site/content/thinks/tomango-thinks-christmas.md

 Jingle jingle merrily on the manger, Santa Claus is coming to Bethlehem and the three wise snowmen are riding a sleigh pulled by Rudolph the red nosed Jesus!
 Merry Christmas!!!

-Everyone has a different take on Christmas - I asked the Tomango team what their bests and worsts were about the festive season.
+Everyone has a different take on Christmas - I asked the Polis Paralela team what their bests and worsts were about the festive season.
 Find out their answers below...

 ## Favourite Christmas Song?

-The Tomango Spotify playlist's been filled with Christmas cheer since the 1st (including the Christmas Macarena - who knew?)...but what's everyone's highlight?
+The Polis Paralela Spotify playlist's been filled with Christmas cheer since the 1st (including the Christmas Macarena - who knew?)...but what's everyone's highlight?

 Nikki: "[Mariah Carey's 'All I Want for Christmas is You.](https://www.youtube.com/watch?v=yXQViqx6GMY)"